Audi Q7 vs BMW X5

 The Audi Q7 can be had with a 2.0-liter or 3.0-liter engine.
-The base model X5 has a 3.0-liter engine and BMW also offer a 4.4-liter engine.
+The BMW can be had with a 3.0-liter petrol engine or a 3.0-liter plug-in hybrid engine, and a 4.4-liter V8 in the M50i.

-Whereas the Audi Q7 comes with either a 2.0-liter four-cylinder (45 TFSI) or 3.0-liter six-cylinder (55 TFSI), the base model BMW X5 features a 3.0-liter six-cylinder engine.
+Whereas the Audi Q7 comes with either a 2.0-liter four-cylinder (45 TFSI) or 3.0-liter six-cylinder (55 TFSI), the base model BMW X5 sDrive40i/xDrive40i features a 3.0-liter six-cylinder engine.

 Comparing the 3.0-liter six-cylinder engines you can get on the Q7 and X5, numbers are very close.
 The Audi Q7 produces 329 horsepower and 325 lb-ft of torque.
 The BMW X5 produces 335 horsepower and 330 lb-ft of torque.
 Both vehicles are fast off the line, although the BMW can do 0-60 mph in 5.2s, compared to the Q7’s 5.7s.

 It’s also worth noting that whereas the Audi Q7 has quattro all-wheel drive across the range, the X5 is either rear-wheel drive (sDrive) or all-wheel drive(xDrive).

 This makes the Audi Q7 the more affordable option for those who simply want all-wheel drive, especially if you are content with the smaller, 2.0-liter 45 TFSI engine.